Skip to content

 Tokyo is the world’s largest city and Japan’s capital.
 Experience the center of Japanese pop culture and surround yourself with an exciting city filled with brightly-lit signs and skyscrapers.
 Enjoy Tokyo’s famous cuisine with delicious sushi, noodles, and fresh seafood.
 Visit the museums and street festivals of Tokyo as you experience Japanese culture.

-Tokyo University of Foreign Studies (TUFS) offers a wide range of courses for undergraduate students.
+Tokyo University of Foreign Studies (TUFS) offers a wide range of undergraduate courses, including Japanese language classes (elementary to advanced) and English-taught courses focused on Japanese and Intercultural Studies.

 Course Descriptions and Syllabi